freia-lab/e3-snmp-test/test/README.md

-# Test Setup - snmp
+# Test setup
-**/test** contains the sources for the automatic testing of the e3-snmp module.

 ## Prerequisites
-In order to run the test suite, you must install the following:

- * python3

-Python >= 3.7 is required.

-And the python modules listed in requirements.txt:
+Python3.7 or higher is required.
+Other dependencies are listed in `./test/requirements.txt`.

-You must configure the EPICS environment before running the test suite.
+You must also have an e3 environment activated before running the tests.
-For the e3 environment, this requires you to ``source setE3Env.bash``.

-## Test Suite Components
+## Components

 The test setup consists of three main components: